World without work

 The primary culprit is technology.
 The digital revolution has helped supercharge globalization, automated routine jobs, and allowed small teams of highly skilled workers to manage tasks that once required scores of people.
 The result has been a glut of labor that economies have struggled to digest.

-Labor markets have coped the only way they are able: workers needing jobs have little option but to accept dismally low wages.
+Labor markets have coped the only way they can: workers needing jobs have little option but to accept dismally low wages.
 Bosses shrug and use people to do jobs that could, if necessary, be done by machines.

 Eventually, in our distant Star Trek future, we might get rid of money and prices altogether, as soaring productivity allows society to provide people with all they need at near-zero cost.

-Freeing people from work without social collapse will therefore require society to find ways other than pay for labor to channel money to those not on the job.
+Freeing people from work without social collapse will require society to find ways other than paying for labor to channel money to those not on the job.

 Ongoing political debates illustrate the problem.
 There are lots of ways a government could boost workers’ pay.
-It could raise the minimum wage, increase wage subsidies, enact a basic income, or use more heavy-handed regulation to protect industries and force firms to share more of their profits with laborers.
+It could raise the minimum wage, increase wage subsidies, enact a basic income, or use more heavy-handed regulation to protect industries and force firms from sharing more of their profits with laborers.